nhsconnect/Digital-Child-Health/Generation/Profile.BloodSpot/DCH-Bundle-1.md

 This 'DCH-Bundle-1' Bundle resource profile is used as a container to collect a combination of the following resources to fulfill the information requirements of a blood spot event:

-- [DCH-MessageHeader-1]- where the coding and display for the event element is fixed to either of the following:
+- [DCH-MessageHeader-1]- where the coding and display for the event element is fixed to 'Blood Spot'
-	- Blood Spot Sample Taken Event
-	- Blood Spot Administrative Status Event
-	- Blood Spot Test Outcome Event
 - [CareConnect-DCH-Organization-1]
 - [DCH-HealthcareService-1]
 - [CareConnect-DCH-Patient-1]
 - [CareConnect-DCH-Encounter-1]
 - [CareConnect-DCH-NewbornBloodSpotScreening-Procedure-1]
+- [DCH-NewbornBloodSpotScreening-DiagnosticReport-1]
 - [DCH-ProcedureRequest-1]
 - [DCH-Specimen-1]
 - [CareConnect-DCH-Practitioner-1]